MedPhysUL/delia/README.md

 #### File format

-Images files must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentations files must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+Images files must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentation files must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.

-If your segmentations files are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+If your segmentation files are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
 You can use the [pydicom-seg](https://pypi.org/project/pydicom-seg/) library to create the DICOM-SEG files OR use the [itkimage2dicomSEG](https://github.com/MaxenceLarose/itkimage2dicomSEG) python module, which provide a complete pipeline to perform this conversion.

 #### Series descriptions (Optional)

-*This dictionary is **not** mandatory for the code to work and therefore its default value is `None`.*
+*This dictionary is **not** mandatory for the code to work and therefore its default value is `None`.
+Note that if no `series_descriptions` dictionary is given, i.e. `series_descriptions = None`, then all images (and associated segmentations) will be added to the dataset.*

-The series descriptions are specified as a **dictionary** that contains the series descriptions of the images that absolutely needs to be extracted from the patients' files.
+The series descriptions are specified as a **dictionary** that contains the series descriptions of the images that needs to be extracted from the patients' files.
 Keys are arbitrary names given to the images we want to add and values are lists of series descriptions.
 The images associated with these series descriptions do not need to have a corresponding segmentation volume.
-In fact, **the whole point of adding a way to specify which series descriptions should be added to the dataset is to be able to add images that have not been segmented.** If none of the descriptions match the series in a patient's files, a warning is raised and the patient is added to the list of patients for whom the pipeline has failed.
+If none of the descriptions match the series in a patient's files, a warning is raised and the patient is added to the list of patients for whom the pipeline has failed.

 Note that the series descriptions can be specified as a classic dictionary or as a path to a **json file** that contains the series descriptions.
 Both methods are presented below.